adamtow/geocuts/docs/English.md

 ![GeoCuts Customize Shortcut](https://adamtow.github.io/geocuts/images/geocuts-Customize-shortcut.png)

->It may take a few seconds for the Customize Shortcuts screen to disappear when you hit Done.
-GeoCuts is a very large shortcut (almost 5,000 actions), and the Shortcuts app can take a few moments updating the Siri Language and Voice actions.
+>It may take a few seconds for Shortcuts to record your changes after tapping Done from the Customize Shortcuts and Shortcut Settings screens due to the large size of GeoCuts (almost 5,000 actions).

 ### GeoCuts Setup
 Next, GeoCuts will ask you a series of setup questions.
 You can change all of these settings later in GeoCuts Settings.

 - **Language**: GeoCuts comes pre-installed for English, but it is fully localized and ready to be translated in your language.
 [Read the section on localization for more details.](#localization)
 - **Distance Unit**: Choose between Kilometers or Miles when entering Trigger Radius values.
+If you have reset GeoCuts, you'll be given the opportunity to convert the trigger radius values of your existing location triggers from one distance unit to the other.
 - **Current Location Method**: GeoCuts uses one of two methods for retrieving your current location.
 Get Current Weather is fast but less accurate than the slower but more precise Get Current Location.
-- **Default Mapping App**: GeoCuts works with Apple Maps, Google Maps, and Waze.
+- **Default Mapping App**: GeoCuts works with [Apple Maps, Google Maps, and Waze](#default-mapping-app).
 Make sure you have the last two installed if you want to use them.
 Otherwise, GeoCuts will give an error when trying to open them.
-- **Lock Detection**: When [running in the background via Cronios](#cronios), GeoCuts can detect when the screen is off.
+- **Lock Detection**: When [running in the background via Cronios](#cronios), GeoCuts can [detect when the screen is off](#lock-detection).
 GeoCuts can then prompt you to unlock the device in order to evaluate your location triggers.
 You can also customize the unlock prompt if you changed your Siri Voice and Language in the Customize Shortcut portion of setup.
-- **Logging**: Choose the level of logging you would like GeoCuts to perform.
+- **Logging**: Choose the [level of logging](#logging) you would like GeoCuts to perform.
 Basic provides just information on the shortcuts that have run via GeoCuts.
-Extended records all the locations that GeoCuts has been run from.
-Developer provides detailed information to help you develop your location triggers.
+Extended (recommended) records all the locations that GeoCuts has been run from.
+Developer provides detailed information to help you develop and debug your location triggers.
-- **GeoCuts Helper**; Information on the GeoCuts Helper shortcut will be shown.
+- **GeoCuts Helper**; Information on the [GeoCuts Helper shortcut](#helper) will be shown.
 Use this shortcut from the iOS Home screen to immediately evaluate your location triggers or from iOS Share Sheet to add new location triggers to GeoCuts.
 - **Cronios**: Information on how to use GeoCuts with Cronios to automatically run shortcuts or send text messages based on your location will be shown next.
 - **Setup Complete**: Create a new location trigger, add the GeoCuts cron job to Cronios, read the documentation, or go to the GeoCuts Home.